edgexfoundry/device-sdk-go/examples/advanced-filter-convert-publish/README.md

    - [ ] Edit the `device.virtual.float.yaml` file

       This app functions example expects the float encoding for all random floats to be `Base64` and needs to restrict the range of values that are generated so they are easy to read.
-By default the device-virtual is using `Base64` for Float32 & `eNotation` for Float64 and doesn't see and range limits.
+By default the device-virtual is using `Base64` for Float32 & `eNotation` for Float64 and doesn't set any range limits.
 Make the following changes to the `deviceResources` section to meet these needs.

       For `RandomValue_Float32` change the `value` property to: